 In Christian Schubart’s Thoughts on Musical Aesthetics of 1806, this key gets the most elaborate CV.
 It’s just the ticket for ‘declarations of innocent love, satisfaction with one’s state of affairs; hope of seeing one’s beloved again when parting; youthfulness and trust in God.’

-Thank goodness pieces in A major aren’t usually so pure of heart, but nevertheless an innocent, radiant quality does cling to many chamber and orchestral pieces in this key, perhaps because the key sounds especially glowing on stringed instruments.
+Thank goodness pieces in A major aren’t usually so pure of heart, but nevertheless an innocent, radiant quality does cling to many pieces in this key, both orchestral works and chamber music.
+Perhaps this is because the key sounds especially glowing on stringed instruments.

-You hear that quality in Dvořák’s lovely String Sextet and Schubert’s ‘Trout’ Quintet.
+You hear that quality in Dvořák’s lovely String Sextet and Schubert’s much-loved Trout Quintet.
 It’s also there in Mozart’s Piano Concerto K488 and, above all, in his Clarinet Quintet.

 The piece that reveals this quality best is the Prelude to Wagner’s Lohengrin, which for the first few bars is nothing but high A major chords, dazzling like shafts of sunlight.